 We also have specific agreements with two partners that are available to ventures supported by us.

-Cambridge Enterprise and Cambridge Social Ventures have partnered to offer seed funding to social ventures emerging from the University of Cambridge.
-Together we will invest a maximum £20,000 in up to five social ventures, with returns reinvested in future social ventures.
+Cambridge Enterprise and Cambridge Social Ventures have partnered to offer up to £20,000 seed funding to social ventures emerging from the University of Cambridge.

 Find out more about the Cambridge Enterprise social seed fund